Almamu/EVESharp/README.md

 **The EVESharp team isn't responsible for the usage given to this software, it is provided AS IS without any kind of warranty, for more information please read [the license](LICENSE)**

-For more information on how to use this project, setup, etc please look at our documentation [here](Documentation/README.md)
+For more information on how to use this project, setup, etc please look at our wiki [here](https://github.com/Almamu/EVESharp/wiki)